upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/plugins/recently-registered/readme.txt

 == Changelog ==

+= 3.1 =
+* 17 Jan, 2013 by Ipstenu
+* Added in time to display (per request of <a href="http://wordpress.org/support/topic/show-timestamp?replies=1#post-3740366">razorfrog</a>)

+= 3.0 =
+* 16 Jan, 2013 by Ipstenu
+* Moving everything to it's own class.
+* Changing priorities to stop other plugins from stomping on me.

 = 2.3 =
 * 17 June, 2012 by Ipstenu
-* Per suggestion by Emanuel GómezMiranda, plugin uses your localized date!
+* Per suggestion by Emanuel GÃ³mezMiranda, plugin uses your localized date!

 = 2.2 =
 * 17 April, 2012 by Ipstenu